kddubey/cappr/thoughts.md

 The [Walkthrough in my docs](https://cappr.readthedocs.io/en/latest/walkthrough.html) is written for ML types, when it should be written broadly for software engineers.
 What's text classification?
-What does "zero-shot" mean?
 What are "labeled examples"?
 What's a prior?
 Why is a probability distribution useful?
 Docs for other tools answer, or successfully dodge, these questions much more effectively.
 CAPPr could be made way more approachable if the docs are re-worded.
 In the age of LLMs, text classification can be done by any engineer, not just ML engineers.

 ## Pleasant surprises